 “How long will you slumber, O sluggard?
 When will you rise from your sleep?”
 Proverbs 6:9

-How hard are you willing to work to toward fulfilling your dream?
+How hard are you willing to work toward fulfilling your dream?
 Work brings the fulfillment of your dreams to fruition.
-It expands your vision into reality, which can then be seen by others.
-Focused effort (knowing what to do next and when), will bring you closer to your dreams than haphazard activity.
+It expands your vision into reality.
+Focused effort (knowing what to do next and when) will bring you closer to your dreams than haphazard activity.

 4 – Forget the past.

 “But this one thing I do: forgetting those things which are behind, and reaching forth unto those things which are before” Philippians 3:13

 You can dwell on the past.
 Or, you can dwell on your future.
 But you can’t move forward dwelling on both.
 How much of your past are you willing to forget?
 How much of your past are you willing to forgive?

 “If you keep dwelling on what happened, nothing will happen.” –Jesse Duplantis

 Make a decision to forget the past and move forward, full speed ahead.

 What holds so many women back from achieving their financial dreams is that they actually think it’s more virtuous NOT to be wealthy.
 That is simply not true.
 God did not create any of us to just barely get by.